stestoltz/Base-6-Cipher/README.md

 # Base 6 Cipher
 A custom cipher I designed using base 6 in the summer of 2017.
 Following are some examples.
 To see how it works, look at the code.
+It was cracked by user39583 on Puzzling.SE (here)[https://puzzling.stackexchange.com/questions/53689/help-what-is-sistek-saying].

 John 3:16:
 ```